smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

     a.
 In the **User Name** field, type the User Profile to use when running Operator Replay scripts (up to 10 characters - a longer name could be entered, but Operator Replay is restricted to 10).
     b.
-In the **Password** field, type the user profile\'s password (up to 10 characters, unless the IBM i password option has been set to allow longer passwords to be used).
+In the **Password** field, type the user profile's password (up to 10 characters, unless the IBM i password option has been set to allow longer passwords to be used).
     c.
-In the **Password (to verify)** field, retype the user profile\'s password to verify the password.
+In the **Password (to verify)** field, retype the user profile's password to verify the password.
     d.
 In the **Description** field, type a text description for the user (up to 40 characters).
     e.
 In the **Device Name** field, optionally assign this user to a specific virtual display device.
     f.
 In the **IP Address** field, if a Device Name was specified, also enter here the IP Address that will be associated with this device.
-(The LSAM\'s Telnet exit program uses the IP Address to force selection of the device.
+(The LSAM's Telnet exit program uses the IP Address to force selection of the device.
 SMA recommends using a \*LOOPBACK type of Interface for this IP Address, which avoids having to create a line description.)